xdividr/dreamcloud-docs/styleguide.rst

 Generally speaking, spell out "and" and do not use an ampersand in a heading or sentence to replace it.
-Using an ampersand (and other symbols) presents an overly casual and informal tone, which you should try avoid in technical documentation.
+Using an ampersand (and other symbols) presents an overly casual and informal tone, which you should try to avoid in technical documentation.

 There are exceptions—such as AT&T, R&D, Smith & Wesson, and especially if it